-- [30] Both parties presented a rental rate analysis. - [31] The Complainant's rental rate analysis included leases from various office building classes located across the downtown area, as well as one suburban office.
+[28] Both parties presented a rental rate analysis.

+[29] The Complainant's rental rate analysis included leases from various office building classes located across the downtown area, as well as one suburban office.
 The Board acknowledges the difficulty that a Complainant may have in obtaining rent roll information.
-Nevertheless, this analysis does not persuade the Board that the correct rental rate for B Class Office space in DT2 should be \$20/SF.
-The Board notes that the rental rates presented for the subject property are not distinguished between the Class B or Class C portions of the building, and that the two leases signed in the first half of 2013 are at \$20/SF and \$25/SF.
+Nevertheless, this analysis does not persuade the Board that the correct rental rate for B Class office space in DT2 should be \$20/SF.
+The Board notes that the most recent lease in the subject building (April 2013) is at \$23/SF.
+While there may have been some inducements or a rent free period associated with this lease, there was no evidence presented verifying this was the case or what the details of these inducements were other than the Complainant's statement to that effect.

-[32] The Respondent presented its rental rate analysis that is specific to B Class Offices located in DT2, 3 and 9, which supports the \$22/SF rental rate used to prepare the 2014 Assessment.
-The Board prefers the evidence presented by the Respondent, as it is specific to the subject property type and represents a larger sample size, therefore is a more comprehensive reflection of market rate.
+[30] The Respondent presented its rental rate analysis that is specific to B Class offices located in DT2, 3, 9, which supports the \$22/SF rental rate used to prepare the 2014 Assessment.
+The Board prefers the evidence presented by the Respondent, as it is specific to the subject property type and represents a more comprehensive market analysis.
 The Board is not persuaded by the Complainant's argument regarding the weaknesses in this analysis.

-[33] The Board finds that the rental rate for B Class Office space in DT2 is \$22.00/SF, as used to prepare the 2014 Assessment.
+[31] The Board finds that the rental rate for B Class office space in DT2 is \$22.00/SF, as used to prepare the 2014 Assessment.